WandererGuy/GAN-Face-Hair-Swapper/README.md

 paper link [https://ieeexplore.ieee.org/document/10577121](url)
 Welcome to our code base ^v^ We glad you are here.
 We hope this code is useful for you and the research community.

+please use this code responsibly and legally , we strongly prohibit unethical action that involves swap other's face for personal gain without their consent
 First: git clone this repo.

 ## Preparation